Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Preliminaries on decomposition spaces

 \section{Preliminaries on decomposition spaces}

-\begin{blanko}{$\infty$-groupoids.} We work in the $\infty$-category $\Grpd$ of $\infty$-groupoids, and in closely related categories such as its slices.
+\begin{blanko}{$\infty$-groupoids.} We work in the $\infty$-category $\Grpd$ of $\infty$-groupoids, also called \emph{spaces}, and in closely related $\infty$-categories such as its slices.
 By $\infty$-category we mean quasi-category in the sense of Joyal~\cite{Joyal:qCat+Kan}, \cite{Joyal:CRM}, but follow rather the terminology of Lurie~\cite{Lurie:HTT}.
-Most of our arguments are elementary, though, and for this reason we can get away with model-independent reasoning.
-We avoid reference to the Joyal model structure on simplicial sets, a key aspect of the way Joyal and Lurie bootstrap the whole theory and prove many of the core results which we exploit.

-In this connection, a word of caution is due in particular regarding slice $\infty$-categories.
-When we refer to the $\infty$-category $\Grpd_{/S}$ (whose objects are maps $X\to S$), we only refer to an $\infty$-category determined up to equivalence by a certain universal property (Joyal's insight of defining slice categories as adjoint to a join operation~\cite{Joyal:qCat+Kan}).
-In the Joyal model structure for quasi-categories, this category is represented by an explicit simplicial set.
-However, there is more than one possibility, though of course they are canonically equivalent, depending on which explicit version of the join operator is employed.
-In the works of Joyal and Lurie, the different versions are distinguished, and each has some technical advantages, but in the present work we shall only need properties that hold for both and we shall not distinguish between them. \end{blanko}
+Most of our arguments are elementary, though, and for this reason we can get away with model-independent reasoning rather than working with the Joyal model structure on simplicial sets.
+In particular, when we refer to the $\infty$-category $\Grpd_{/B}$ (whose objects are maps of $\infty$-groupoids $X\to B$), we only refer to an $\infty$-category determined up to equivalence by a certain universal property, and do not make any distinction between the specific models for this object exploited by Joyal and Lurie (normal slice and fat slice). \end{blanko}

-\begin{blanko}{Pullbacks.} Pullbacks play an essential role in many of our arguments.
-This notion enjoys a universal property which in the model-independent formulation is identical to the universal property of the pullback in ordinary categories.
+\begin{blanko}{Pullbacks and Fibres.} Pullbacks play an essential role in many of our arguments.
+By \emph{pullback} we always mean pullback in the $\infty$-category $\Grpd$.
+This notion enjoys a universal property which in the model-independent formulation is similar to the universal property of the pullback in ordinary categories (such as $\Set$).
 Again, we shall only ever need homotopy invariant properties, making it irrelevant which particular model is chosen for the notion of pullback in the Joyal model structure for quasi-categories.
+In particular, the \emph{fibre} $X_b$ of a map $f:X\to B$ over a base point $b$ in $B$ is also a homotopy invariant notion: it is the pullback of $f$ along the map $\name b:1\to B$ that picks out the base point.

 One property which we shall use repeatedly is the following elementary lemma (a proof can be found in \cite[4.4.2.1]{Lurie:HTT}). \end{blanko}

 \begin{lemma} In any diagram of $\infty$-groupoids

 if the outer rectangle and the right-hand square are pullbacks, then the left-hand square is a pullback. \end{lemma}